Local moving companies in Connecticut

 Other considerations when moving to Providence, RI

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Rhode Island.
+- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, so your mail will be forwarded to Rhode Island right on time.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-In Rhode Island, movers often provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
+- Mover’s insurance: In Rhode Island, movers often provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or explore third-party insurance options.
 Prioritize understanding coverage limits, potential extra costs, and reading reviews before choosing an insurance plan for your move.

 FAQ